ellenwterry/Introduction/README.md

-### Bayesian Analysis for Forecasting, Planning and Assurance
+### Bayesian Analysis for Forecasting and Planning

 ------